contrastsecurity/developer.contrastsecurity.com/docs/learn-security/index.md

 - Custom code of the application and interaction with libraries
 - Any runtime used to execute the code
 - Middleware components shared between microservices
+- The way that the application interacts with everything else in the shared responsibility model.

 ## Approaches to Security